How to Build a No-Code Trading Bot in 2026

 2. Paper Trade

 Deploy the strategy with virtual capital and real market data.
 Watch it execute in real time without risk.
-The paper trading environment uses the same execution logic as live trading.
+The paper trading environment uses the execution-oriented logic used for staged deployment review.

 Security and Custody: Your Money Stays Yours